 3. Green Beans

-Green beans are great to use as they have a neutral flavor that pairs well with spicy foods like those found in India’s cuisine.
+Green beans (See also these best canned green beans recipes) are great to use as they have a neutral flavor that pairs well with spicy foods like those found in India’s cuisine.

 They also work nicely as an addition to soups or curries because they won’t overpower other ingredients yet still add freshness when cooked correctly!